lee-to/moonshine-doc/en/advanced/crud-resource.md

 However, in the implementation for `Laravel`, we provide a ready-made `ModelResource` for working with models and corresponding `type-casts`.
 `MoonShine` is very flexible, and you can create your own resource to work with any data sources.

 `CrudResource` provides a basic structure for working with data without being tied to a specific implementation.
 This allows:

-- Working with any data sources (databases, `API`, files, etc.)
+- Working with any data sources (databases, `API`, files, etc.),
-- Creating your own implementations for specific tasks
+- Creating your own implementations for specific tasks,
-- Using a single interface regardless of the data source
+- Using a single interface regardless of the data source.

 <a name="custom-resource"></a>
 ## Creating a Custom Resource